blackrose-eve/eve_oauth2/README.md

 # Rust EVE OAuth2

-OAuth2 method for authenticating with EVE Online's SSO using your preferred Rust web framework.
+[Black Rose](https://black-rose.space)'s implementation of an OAuth2 method for authenticating with EVE Online's SSO using your preferred Rust web framework.

 ## Initial Setup